 The President of the union shall be allowed three periods per week for conducting union business.
-One Vice-President shall receive two periods each week in order to conduct union business.
-The Union and the District agree that if the President is an elementary school teacher, the released Vice-President shall be at the secondary level and if the union President is at the secondary level, the released Vice-President shall be at the elementary level.
+Effective at the beginning of the 2017-2018 school year, the Secondary Vice-President shall be released for one period each week and an additional period every other week.
+The Elementary Vice-President shall be released for one period each week and an additional period every other week in order to conduct union business.
+In an emergency situation, the Principal shall have final authority to change a release period if it impacts the safety of students.
 They shall be allowed to conduct union business wherever their presence is required whenever they are not actively engaged in teaching.